 In the U.S., the trucking industry accounts for 67% of all goods shipped in commerce.
 Buoyed by the Interstate Highway System, long-haul routes expose the trucking industry to weather- and traffic-induced incidents and accidents across the country while the mixture of commercial and personal vehicles in the cities create similar circumstances.
 The size of these vehicles alone can lead to grim results from what would otherwise seem to be simple accidents.

-Second only to trucking in terms of goods shipped, the domestic rail system transports just over 10% of the freight that moves across the U.S. A freight train can be thousands of yards in length and can require more than a mile to bring to a halt.
-Incidents can result from human error such as incorrectly set switches or misreading of the switch position signal, excessive speed for track or weather conditions and crew inattention.
+Second only to trucking in terms of goods shipped, the domestic rail system transports more than 10% of the freight that moves across the U.S. A freight train can be thousands of yards in length and can require more than a mile to bring itself to a halt.
+Incidents can result from human error such as incorrectly set switches, misreading of the switch position signal, excessive speed for track or weather conditions, and crew inattention.

 Domestic freight transportation by marine vessels represents only 5% of the U.S. total, yet incidents occur with an alarming frequency.
-Our engineers have investigated collisions between ocean-going vessels on inland waterways, collisions with fixed objects such as bridges and piers, vessels running aground as well as propulsion and other equipment failures.
+Our engineers have investigated collisions between ocean-going vessels on inland waterways, collisions with fixed objects such as bridges and piers, vessels running aground, and propulsion and other equipment failures.
 We have also investigated failures of shore installations serving the marine industry, particularly those associated with weather incidents such as hurricanes.

 Other Transportation Services